 We’re still learning a lot about COVID and how it behaves.
 But, there is recognition within paediatric oncology professional groups internationally that the increased risk to children with cancer is not as significant as originally thought to be (CCLG, 2020).
 You can find the full advice and guidance here - COVID-19 guidance for children and young people with cancer undergoing treatment.

-Co-ordinating and communicating with our hospital and charity partners is also more critical than ever.
+Coordinating and communicating with our hospital and charity partners is also more critical than ever.
 Over the winter, our operations team is usually on the road for the whole of January, meeting up with hospital and charity contacts across the UK.
-Next year is going to be very different with all that going digital and on the phone.
+This year is going to be very different with all that going digital and on the phone from February.

 For Return Trips, we have contacted everyone as normal and invited them to select their preferred trips.
 But have made it clear that if we do have to run socially distanced trips, places will be allocated on the number of trips a young person has been on before with preference given to those who have had fewer trips.
 If we’re unable to provide you with a trip in 2021, you will be placed on a waiting list.